 You can now send personalized emails on behalf of any email address that you own or have verified as an alias in Gmail.

-Your sending limits may be reduced if you are sending emails from alias that uses Outlook or any non-Gmail address.
+Your sending limits may be reduced if you are sending emails from an alias that uses Outlook or any non-Gmail address.